Ye-Blip/SDR-Net/README.md

 ## Note

-The full training code, configuration files, and pre-trained weights will be uploaded upon paper acceptance.
+Our pre-trained weights will be uploaded after the paper is accepted.